-128. This indicator combines data reported as part of the BIS locational banking statistics with figures that are reported for the BIS consolidated banking statistics.
-To match the treatment in the crossjurisdictional assets indicator, the liabilities of all offices (ie headquarters, branches and subsidiaries in different jurisdictions) to entities outside the home market are included along with liabilities to nonresidents within the home country.
+132. This indicator combines data reported as part of the BIS locational banking statistics with figures that are reported for the BIS consolidated banking statistics.
+To match the treatment in the cross-jurisdictional assets indicator, the liabilities of all offices (ie headquarters, branches and subsidiaries in different jurisdictions) to entities outside the local market are included along with liabilities to non-residents within the home country.
 Individual figures reported to different central banks for the locational BIS statistics need to be aggregated and then combined with information on intra-office liabilities.
 Intra-office liabilities should be excluded.
 If the reporting group is unable to compile the necessary data themselves, contact the relevant supervisory authority for additional guidance.